 Apart from serving patients, Dr. Maldonado enjoys spending time with her husband and son.
 She is an active member in her church and volunteers in the nursery.
 Within the community, she advocates on the importance of healthy lifestyle habits and is often researching the latest chiropractic breakthroughs.

 Marie Trotman’s interest peaked by watching her parents heal naturally through chiropractic care as a child.
 Her love for anatomy and physiology cemented her career choice as a Chiropractic Physician.
 She earned her bachelor’s degree in science from Excelsior College and graduated with honors when she received her Doctorate in Chiropractic from Life University in 2003.
 She received additional certification from the University of Miami was received in Acupuncture in 2013.

-Since graduation, for the past 17 years, she has practiced in the state of Florida, diagnosing and treating musculoskeletal conditions.
-Helping patients with pain management and lifestyle choices as well as home care set her apart from other doctors.
+Since graduation, for the past 17 years, she has practiced in the state of Florida, diagnosing and treating musculoskeletal conditions and become an accident doctor.
+Now she helping patients with pain management and lifestyle choices as well as home care set her apart from other doctors.
 She has empathy and treats all her patients as individuals.